sherbondy/convox.github.io/_getting_started/developing-locally.md

 The `links` key defines dependencies on other processes named in this file.
 `convox start` uses [docker container linking][docker-links] to connect processes in development.
 In general, it is a good practice to have containers wait for connections they expect to become available.
-This way if the main process completes startups before the database you don't throw an error because the connection is not there.
+This way if the main process completes startup before the database, you don't throw an error because the connection is not there.

 You can read more about [the docker-compose configuration options][compose-conf] on Docker's website.